mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 following RESET\_STREAM would also drop the following media frame and thus lead to unintentionally skipping one or more frames.

-> **Editor's note:** A receiver cannot cancel a certain frame but still receive
-> retransmissions for a frame the was following on the same stream using
-> STOP\_SENDING, because STOP\_SENDING does not include an offset which would
-> allow signaling where retransmissions should continue.

 A translator that translates between two endpoints, both connected via QUIC, MUST forward RESET\_STREAM frames received from one end to the other unless it forwards the RTP packets on encapsulated in DATAGRAMs.